-The Council will be a significant enterprise but modest in size organizatz a - \hat{f} if tionally.
-It will not be estublished as a direct service provider rondisi place any existing institutions or organization?
-Howill instead operate as a catalytic agent, working through the efforts of others -- JESNA, JCC Association, CJF, the institutions of higher Jewish learning, the demominational departments of education? and the professional educational organizations.
-No existing organization plays this role today in Jewish education.
+The Council will be a significant enterprise but modest in size organizationally.
+It will not be a direct service provider.
+Rather it will operate as a catalytic agent, working through the efforts of others - JESNA, JCC Association, CJF, the institutions

 To carry out its mission, the Council will be a strong advocate on behalf of Jewish education.
-It will develop comprehensive planning programs and experimental initiatives for the two building blocks -- personnel and community -- to achieve breakthroughs in Jewish education.
-It will designate the Lead Communities and work with them to initiate their programs.)
-It will provide a setting in which creanive people in institu-

-It will stimulate the development & a research] capability for Jenish "education in North America tions, organizations, and foundations can work together to develop new undertakings in Jewish education.
+It will develop comprehensive planning programs and experimental initiatives for the two building blocks - personnel and community - to achieve breakthroughs in Jewish education.
+It will designate the Lead Communities and work with them to initiate their programs.
+It will stimulate the development of a research capability for Jewish education in North America.
+It will also provide a setting in which creative people in institutions, organizations, and foundations can work together to develop new undertakings in Jewish education.

 The Council will be an independent body.
-Its Board of Trustees will be drawn firom among the leaders of the foundation community, continental lay leaders, outstanding Jewish educators, and leading Jewish scholars.
+Its Board of Directors will be drawn from among the leaders of the foundation community, continental lay leaders, outstanding Jewish educators, and leading Jewish scholars.
 The initial annual operating budget of the Council will cover the cost of staff and facilities to carry out its work.